ca-ros/ca-ros/README.md

 - 💞️ I’m looking to collaborate on Data Analyst projects
 - 📫 email me @arthur.rosaroso@gmail.com

-- kid still got a lot to learn
+- this kid still got a lot to learn

 <!---
 ca-ros/ca-ros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.